BarryLiuCQ/RoboND-Kinematics-Project/README.md

 ### Kuka KR210 robot DH parameters.

-Using the above mentioned formulas we can generate the DH parameters table as following:
+Using the above mentioned formulas, we can generate the DH parameters table as following:

 Links | i | alpha(i-1) | a(i-1) | d(i) | theta(i) |
 :---: | :---: | :---: | :---: | :---: | :---: |